 Will my CCW be valid in different states?

 Some states will recognize your California CCW permit, but any CCW permit granted outside California will not be recognized once you have entered California.
+Residents of Nevada who have been legally issued a CCW permit may not carry their firearm on their person when entering California.
+The firearm must be stored in a locked container in the trunk of a car or glovebox container.

-How can I check my local laws?
+How can I check my local CCW laws?

 Many counties have different laws.
 As stated before, Beverly Hills adopted the LA county CCW laws, but counties like West Hollywood do not.
 If you reside in West Hollywood, you must go to the Sheriff’s office in the county.
 If you reside in Beverly Hills, you must go to the LAPD offices and speak to the undersheriff.
 With the help of one of Pride Legal’s several conceal and carry attorneys, acquiring your CCW permit can be quick and simple.
 If you have any questions regarding CCW permits, contact us here today for your free consultation.